Soil resistivity testing with a 4-electrode Wenner array

 Soil resistivity test equipment configuration and current paths

-Earthing systems provide a safe connection between an electrical circuit and the ground.
-They are used for the dissipation of electrical faults, grounding lightning strikes and maintaining the correct operation of electrical equipment.
-The correct design of an earthing system is dependant upon knowledge of the local ground resistivity.
-This is measured as a function of depth at a series of locations around the site, using an expanding four electrode Wenner array (BS 7430).
-The procedure is known as soil resistivity or earth resistance testing.
+Earthing systems provide a safe outlet between an electrical circuit and the ground.
+The systems are used for the dissipation of electrical faults, grounding lightning strikes and maintaining the correct operation of electrical equipment.
+The design of an earthing system requires detailed knowledge of the resistivity of the ground in the site area.
+This is measured as a function of depth at a series of locations around the site, using an expanding four electrode Wenner array (standard BS EN 50522).
+This procedure is known as soil resistivity or earth resistance testing.

 The correct measurement of soil resistivity is particularly important in high resistivity ground, where electrical currents are not able to dissipate readily.
 In such ground conditions achieving a good earth can be problematic, with information on ground resistivity required to much greater depths for the successful installation of an earthing system .